-Tuition, course related fees, and books purchased through the college will be refunded on a prorated basis measured by the number of calendar days the student attended up to the date of withdrawal divided by the number of days in the term.
-Federal regulations require that any break of 5 days or more be excluded from the number of days in the term.
+Tuition, course-related fees, and books purchased through the college will be refunded on a prorated basis measured by the number of calendar days the student attended up to the date of withdrawal divided by the number of days in the term.
+Federal regulations require that any break of five days or more be excluded from the number of days in the term.
 The begin date of a term is defined by the academic calendar of the program, even if the student does not have a scheduled class on that date, and ends on the last day of final exams.
-Parking permits, student health insurance, and testing fees are non-refundable.
+Parking permits are non-refundable.
 The resulting percentage is used to determine the amount of tuition and fee charges the college earned.
-The difference in the original refundable tuition and fees less the amount earned by LaGrange College will be credited to the student's account as unearned fee charges.
+The difference in the original refundable tuition and fees less the amount earned by LaGrange College will be credited to the student's account as unearned charges.